lambdaclass/concrete/ROADMAP.md

 28. Add `concrete doc`: generate basic API/reference docs from source, capabilities, modules, and public comments without depending on proof infrastructure.
-29. Add a first-user tutorial path that does not start with proofs: install, hello world, ownership, capabilities, arrays, modules, tests, audit, then proof-bearing examples.
+29. Add a first-user tutorial path for C/Rust developers that does not start with proofs: install, hello world, values and fixed arrays, ownership, borrows, capabilities, explicit errors, tests, compiled debugging, audit, then proof-bearing examples.
+The tone should be "ordinary systems code with visible evidence," not proof-assistant ceremony.
 30. Add useful non-proof examples: a small CLI tool, a protocol decoder, a bounded cache, and a capability-scoped file/console program.
 31. Add basic benchmarking UX: run small benchmarks, compare interpreter versus compiled performance, and detect obvious generated-code regressions.
-32. Document the memory model for ordinary users: move/copy/drop behavior, cleanup, borrows, linear values, trusted/Unsafe escape hatches, and what is rejected.
+32. Document the memory model for ordinary users: move/copy/drop behavior, cleanup, borrows, linear values, trusted/Unsafe escape hatches, definite assignment, and what is rejected.
+State the invariant explicitly: safe Concrete has no uninitialized reads by construction; trusted/FFI memory may carry explicit assumptions.
 33. Add cross-platform build sanity for the supported host set: macOS and Linux first, with CI coverage, reproducible commands, and documented toolchain expectations.